wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-user-files-settings/includes/2-manual-automated-migrations.md

 ## Migrate user data with the User State Migration Tool

-For large-scale deployments, you can automate much of the process using task sequence-based automation tools like System Center Configuration Manager or the Microsoft Deployment Toolkit (MDT).
+For large-scale deployments, you can automate much of the process using task sequence-based automation tools like Microsoft Endpoint Configuration Manager or the Microsoft Deployment Toolkit (MDT).
 Both these solutions use the **User State Migration Tool (USMT)** as part of the end-to-end deployment process.
 USMT, part of the Windows Assessment and Deployment Kit (Windows ADK), captures user accounts, user files, operating system settings, and application settings, and then migrates them to a new Windows installation.
 It also gives you control of exactly what gets migrated – you can exclude unwanted file types, like audio and video files, or executables.

 During the migration process, you need to have sufficient server storage capacity available to act as a temporary migration store, which is where USMT offers two important features: